Steam burns hurt. Like really, really hurt. The small mark on my left forearm begs the question every day: Maurizio, was it worth it?

 So how can we get enough steam in the oven to keep those loaves rising?
-There are certainly methods abound and each person has a different approach, but arguably the most popular choice at the moment, and the one I started with, is baking bread in a Dutch oven.
-Chad Robertson of Tartine Bakery, and his excellent book Tartine Bread, was my first introduction to the method and it will make an excellent loaf with a wonderful crust.
-However, there comes a time when you might want to bake two (or more) loaves at a time, or perhaps your loaves are scaled larger than your Dutch oven can comfortably hold.
+There are indeed methods abound, and each person has a different approach, but arguably the most popular choice at the moment, and the one I started with, is baking bread in a Dutch oven.
+Chad Robertson of Tartine Bakery and his excellent book Tartine Bread was my first introduction to the method, and it will make an excellent loaf with a beautiful crust.
+However, there comes a time when you might want to bake two (or more) loaves at a time, or perhaps your loaves are scaled more substantial than your Dutch oven can comfortably hold.
 An alternative to baking bread in a Dutch oven is bake directly on stones and generate sufficient steam in your home oven by some other clever means.

 Professional baking ovens have steam on tap.
-Press a button and in goes a wave of steam over decks of newly loaded dough.
+Press a button and a wave of steam sprays over the decks of newly loaded dough.
 I’ve never had the pleasure to work on one of these ovens (yet), but I’m sure there are other unknown challenges just the same.
-Now there are some home ovens that are “steam ovens” but the ones I’ve looked at are incredibly small.
-You might be able to fit two loaves but I could also fit two Dutch ovens in my current home oven; no advantage there.
-Some other alternatives can’t inject steam at a button press but they are sealed to trap steam and have a method for generating steam1.
+Now there are home ovens that are “steam ovens,” but the ones I’ve looked at are incredibly small.
+You might be able to fit two loaves, but I could also fit two Dutch ovens in my current home oven; no advantage there.
+Some other alternatives can’t inject steam at a button press, but they are sealed to trap steam and have a method for generating steam1.
 These look very promising but are on the expensive side.

-Since most of us bakers out there do not have one of these fancy ovens, we have to make do — read on to learn how baking with steam in your home oven can be a pretty easy process.
+Since most of us bakers out there do not have one of these fancy ovens, we have to make do — read on to learn how baking with steam in your home oven can be a straightforward process.

 Tools for Steaming Home Oven

 We first need to have the right set of tools for the job.
 Let’s go over a few more additions to our home-baking arsenal: